Most people hate to talk about money. But when you’re a small business owner, financial worries are nearly always on your mind.

 Get quick cash infusions.

-Clover Capital is a fast, hassle-free solution for getting your hands on capital.
+For Clover customers, Clover Capital is a fast, hassle-free solution for getting your hands on capital.
 Rather than dealing with a bank, simply log in to your Clover station, fill out a one-page form, and hit submit.

 Not only is applying fast and easy, but it’s low risk as well.
 Small business owners repay the advance daily through merchant processing—turning future credit card sales into ready cash now.